Coronavirus guidance for businesses

-A letter or email has been issued to all businesses who pay business rates and qualify for the grants with instructions on what to do to recieve the grant.
-Any business that belives they qualify and has not yet recieved any correspondence, please complete this form
+A letter or email has been issued to all businesses who pay business rates and qualify for the grants with instructions on what to do to receive the grant.
+Any business that believes they qualify and has not yet received any correspondence, please complete this form

 Business Rates Relief

 All local businesses in the retail, hospitality, and leisure sectors will pay no business rates in 2020-21.
 There will be no need for businesses to apply for the relief.

 We have issued amended Business Rates bills to those businesses that will qualify for 100% Business Rate Retail Relief.
 If you have not received an amended bill and you think you qualify, please contact us if you have not received anything by 1 April.